 “The Gilded Age” on HBO

 From the creators of Downton Abbey, HBO's The Gilded Age premiered season 1 in January 2022, and follows the story of "old" and "new money" in New York's high society, set in 1882.
 This Julian Fellowes masterpiece was filmed at and features many Newport Mansion properties; The BreakersMarble HouseThe ElmsRosecliffChateau-sur-Mer and Hunter House.
 Stream the first season of The Gilded Age now on HBO Max.
-Season 2 is currently in post-production and was also partially filmed in Newport—release date to be announced.
+Season 2 is currently in post-production and was also partially filmed in Newport—the release date is to be announced.

 Explore the Newport Mansions

-From a 70-room Italian-renaissance style palazzo to the first home run on electricity without a back-up, the Newport Mansions are like nothing you’ve ever seen – we promise.
+From a 70-room Italian-renaissance style palazzo to the first home run on electricity without a backup, the Newport Mansions are like nothing you’ve ever seen – we promise.

 The Breakers